Active ingredient

 I AM PREGNANT AND I AM USING EPISENTA INJECTION

-Do not stop taking Episenta Injection, unless your doctor tells you to as your condition may become worse.
+Do not stop taking Episenta Injection, unless your specialist tells you to as your condition may become worse.
 Schedule an urgent appointment with your doctor if you are pregnant or think you might be pregnant.
 Your doctor will advise you further.

 Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development which can be seriously debilitating.